scoful/version-up/README-EN.md

 ## ⚙️ Configuration

-Create `.versionrc.json` in your project root:
+Create `.versionrc` in your project root:

 ```json
 {